 Technology is important for South Colonie because it does the following:

 Technology creates information and knowledge producers, not just consumers.
-Students and teachers today can research and electronically publish their work on the World Wide Web, as they collaborate with other “researchers” from around the world.
+Users are able to research and publish their work, allowing them to interact with content specialist from around the world.

-Technology enables student discovery and exploration of alternatives through software simulations.
-These simulations provide the opportunity to explore new concepts and environments with the time, cost or danger associated with many real-world situations.
+Augmented (AR) and virtual (VR) reality enables student discovery and exploration of alternative learning paths through software simulations.
+These simulations provide the opportunity to explore new concepts and environments without the time, cost or danger associated with many real-world situations.